FuzzyStatic/blizzard/README.md

 fmt.Printf("%+v\n", dat)
 ```

-See godoc for all the different datasets that can be acquired.
+See the [Blizzard API reference](https://develop.battle.net/documentation/api-reference) and the godoc for all the different datasets that can be acquired.

 ### Thanks